King-Kash/CS35L_GSW/README.md

    - `cd client`
    - `npm install`
 6. Create two separate .env files: one in root and one in client.
 Get the contents of the .env files from Andrew
+7. Create a google-cloud-key.json in root.
+Get the contents of the google-cloud-key.json file from Nathan

 ## Getting Started (from tar file)
 1. Extract `CS35L_GSW` directory from tar file